mcmtilman/Common/README.md

 # Common

-Contains a simple bitset implementation limited to 64 bits.
+Contains a simple bitset implementation limited by the number of bits in an Int.